VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

     ___

   + **<u>Spiral Pierce</u>:**
-  2 random players will receive a proximity tether that cannot be transfered from *Ser Ignasse* and *Ser Vellguine* located at *Vedrfolnir* sides.
+  2 random players will receive a proximity tether that cannot be transferred from *Ser Ignasse* and *Ser Vellguine* located at *Vedrfolnir* sides.
   The two Knights will perform a line AoE towards these players dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Magic Vulnerability Up</span> debuff lasting 12 seconds.
 The damage are reduced the further away you are from the Knight.

     ___